-Shada Islam is a commentator on European Union affairs based in Brussels, who now works independently as an advisor/analyst/strategist on issues related to Europe, Africa, Asia, geopolitics, trade and inclusion.
+Shada Islam is Editor of the EUobserver magazine.
+She is a political analyst and commentator on European Union affairs based in Brussels, who works independently as an advisor/analyst/strategist on issues related to Europe, Africa, Asia, geopolitics, trade and inclusion.
 Ms. Islam is a member of the European Policy Centre's Strategy Board and a senior advisor to its Europe in the World program.
 She is also a founding member of the EU-Asia Centre.
 She worked for nine years as Director of Europe and Geopolitics at Friends of Europe, an influential independent think tank based in Brussels.
 She now runs her own Brussels-based global strategy and consultancy firm, New Horizons Project.

 Juha Jokela is the Director of the European Union Research Program at the Finnish Institute of International Affairs.
 He has worked at the EU Institute for Security Studies as a Senior Associate Analyst and Senior Visiting Researcher, an advisor to the Finnish Ministry of Foreign Affairs, and a researcher and director of the European Studies Network at the University of Helsinki.

 Ben Judah is a foreign policy writer based in New York.
 His current research focuses on the foreign policy of the Biden-Harris administration, transnational kleptocracy, and Britain's attempts to reset its diplomatic posture after the Brexit.